US Exim: Politics vs profit

 However, while the measures warranted consideration, many Exim critics claim the reauthorisation bill aimed to shield the agency from congressional oversight and reform.
 As one such critic tells TXF: “Exim related legislation would likely almost never appear on the congressional calendar if occasional reauthorisation did not require it to.”

-Firstly, Exim should only ever get a two-year charter.
+Firstly, Exim should only ever get a five-year charter.
 That will allow each Congress a chance to reform it or else wind it down.
 Ten years is outrageous.
 Secondly, the Kramer-Sinema bill enables Exim to operate under a board that has not been confirmed by Congress.
 This undemocratic move is an effort to prevent the conditions that caused the recent lull in big ticket business from reoccurring at what was once one of the most active ECAs in the world.

 Also under the deal, US Exim would have to address concerns of Congress, regarding the Chinese government, by restricting the access that state-owned Chinese businesses have to the ECA’s export credit products.
 Congress may just approve of this.